What is iron?

 If I have kidney failure, what is the treatment for low iron?

 There are several methods for treating low iron in people with kidney failure, but not all are available for everyone on dialysis.
-You and your healthcare provider will decide which method is best for you.
+You and your healthcare professional will decide which method is best for you.
 You can:

 - Take extra iron by mouth in tablet or liquid form.